IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 ![Create Route Parameters](images/CreateRouteParams.jpg)

 Note that we are ignoring TLS configuration just for the purpose of this lab.
+Security will be address in a different lab.

 Try to access the route at the link provided:

 ![Create Route](images/CreateRouteAccessRoute.jpg)

-The browser will show: `Hello Openshift!`
+If you have configured everything correctly, the browser will show: `Hello Openshift!`.
+Congratulations, you just deployed your first application to Openshift.

 ![Access Route](images/CreateRouteAccessRouteResult.jpg)